-Welcome to Wurdibuloc Reservoir Fishing Guide.
-Wurdibuloc Reservoir is a large water storage system part of Barwon water located roughly 40 kilometres past Geelong off Cape Otway road.
+Welcome to Wurdiboluc Reservoir Fishing Guide.
+Wurdiboluc Reservoir is a large water storage system part of Barwon water located roughly 40 kilometres past Geelong off Cape Otway road.
 Originally built in the 1930s throughout its journey its received some upgrades and now supplies water to Geelong, Anglesea, Torquay and surrounding regions.
 Located 40 kilometres past Geelong it is often referred to as the land of a thousand casts.

 It’s not the most scenic of fishing destinations but Wurdibuloc Reservoir seasonally produces amazing trout and redfin fishing but much effort is required.
 Its water levels currently are very low making this a challenging fishing destination.
 There a regular reports of nice size trout and Redfin being taken.
 This can be a challenging destination to navigate.
 Those who come to the main entrance are forced to walk down a steep and long rock wall.
 I have slipped on these rocks myself and broken key gear before even starting my day.